Dr Crawford trained at the University of Melbourne and at the

 He returned to Australia after nearly five years abroad, commenced practice in General Ophthalmology and joined the Eye Clinic at Northern Hospital.
 He became Head of Ophthalmology at Northern Hospital and remained in this position until Northern Health closed the service.

-Dr Crawford is now in full-time practice at Northern Eye Consultants.
+Dr Crawford is in private practice at Northern Eye Consultants.
 He performs cataract surgery, treats macular degeneration, diabetic eye disease and glaucoma as well as seeing a comprehensive range of general eye conditions.

 Dr Fagan is a Melbourne based ophthalmologist.
 He completed his undergraduate medical degree with honours at The University of Melbourne in 2004.
 Resident medical years were spent at St. Vincent's Hospital Melbourne and The Royal Melbourne Hospital.

 Dr Fagan commenced his ophthalmology registrar training at the Royal Victorian Eye and Ear Hospital in 2007 and finished in 2011.
 This provided comprehensive medical and surgical ophthalmology training.
 He achieved success in the final examinations by receiving the K G Howsam medal for best performing doctor in Australia and New Zealand.
 He subsequently undertook 18 months of subspecialty fellowship training in medical retina and ocular inflammatory disorders at the same institution.
 As part of this fellowship he has published articles in the medical literature and presented at international and local scientific meetings.